qbixxx/datamosh/README.md

 ## Available Profiles

-We have expertly crafted profiles that were definitely not created by randomly tweaking parameters:
+I have expertly crafted profiles that were definitely not created by randomly tweaking parameters:

 - `glitch`: Light static-like artifacts.
 The "I just want a little chaos" option.
 - `bloom`: Blooming color effects.
 Colors have a mind of their own.